ucsdcses/tridev/index.md

 2. You **must** list at least one specific thing you tried in order to resolve the problem on your own, or a guess at your understanding of what you should be doing if you're lost.
-3. You can list a location in the lab when you make a request.
-If you aren't there when the tutor arrives to help, we'll remove your ticket from the queue.
+3. You should add a zoom link when you make a request.
+If you aren't responsive when the tutor arrives to help, we'll remove your ticket from the queue.
 4. Tutors can help you understand your problem and a useful approach.
 They cannot solve your problems for you or do the programming for you.
 It could happen that you're still stuck even after getting tutor help, and that's OK!